cjdbarlow/bedside-notebook/anaesthesia/cthr/avr.md

 		* Increases importance of good myocardial protection on CPB

-##Preoperative Assessment
-*This covers factors unique to AVR.
-Factors relating to cardiac surgery in general are covered [here](/anaesthesia/cthr/cthr-principles.md#id).*

 ##Preparation
 *This covers factors unique to AVR.
 Factors relating to cardiac surgery in general are covered [here](/anaesthesia/cthr/cthr-principles.md#id).*